-Since 2016, the step-up principle has been introduced into Luxembourg law: any non-resident individual who becomes a Luxembourg tax resident may revalue the purchase price of certain assets at their market value on the day that such person becomes a Luxembourg tax resident.
-This new regime only applies to substantial shareholdings and to convertible loans in which the taxpayer holds a substantial shareholding.
+Luxembourg law provides for a step-up principle for new Luxembourg tax resident: any non-resident individual who becomes a Luxembourg tax resident may revalue the purchase price of certain assets at their market value on the day that such person becomes a Luxembourg tax resident.
+This regime only applies to substantial shareholdings and to convertible loans in which the taxpayer holds a substantial shareholding.

 Luxembourg is not a tax haven and income tax rates vary from zero to 45.78 per cent (including the contribution to the unemployment fund) with the maximum marginal rate of 45.78 per cent applicable to income above €200,004 for a single person and €400,008 for a couple taxed jointly.